 Bluehost is a good one to start with as they are also one of the official providers of WordPress hosting.

-If you are not skilled in WordPress then basic hosting can become an issue as your business and site grows.
-Which basic hosting you will be responsible for all updates, security, uptime, speed and so on.
+If you are not skilled in WordPress then basic hosting can become an issue as your business and site grow.
+Which basic hosting you will be responsible for all updates, security, uptime, speed, and so on.

 Being a business owner you have two options: You could hire someone to be your system admin and manage your website, or you can make use of a managed WordPress hosting provider.

-If you are looking for something that is hassle-free, is super-fast, and offers suberb support, then I think you have your answer.
+If you are looking for something that is hassle-free, super-fast, and offers superb support, then I think you have your answer.